BestTimesToVisit.com Logo

 money

-Use your credit card for most purchases, but always carry some Chilean pesos for smaller transactions like street food or using public transport.
-Many places don't accept cards for smaller amounts, and the exchange rate at smaller establishments might not be favorable.
-Consider using ATMs at larger banks for better exchange rates than airport kiosks.
+Use your credit card for most purchases, but always carry some Chilean pesos for smaller vendors, street food, and public transport.
+Many places don't accept cards for smaller transactions.
+Consider withdrawing pesos from ATMs in well-lit, populated areas to avoid potential scams.

 transport